ClanAODDev/tracker_v3/README.md

 The Tracker is considered a consumer of member data.
 The only concrete data it generates on its own are member notes for historical purposes.

+## Contributing

+The Tracker is a large project that has been in development since 2015, and is the result of quite a few contributors over the years.
+If you have an interest in helping develop a feature, fix bugs, or even just provide general feedback, we welcomee you!

+The best way to contribute code changes is by way of a PR.
+First, make a fork of this repo, clone the fork to your local development environment, and follow the steps for local installation.
+Then when you are ready, submit a pull request of the changes from your fork.
+Please ensure you pay attention to the code style section, and explain any signiicant alterations your PR may make.

 ## Local Installation

 #### Building the laravel environment